Job cuts possible at Les Mills International as customers ditch online workouts

 It was not because of falling revenue.

 “During the pandemic, we hired up significantly around digital fitness, around online fitness.
-We’re now shifting the company back to our traditional live B2B (business to business) licensing to gyms around the world.”
+We’re now shifting the company back to our traditional live B2B [business to business] licensing to gyms around the world,” Mills said.

 Growth was in live fitness programmes.